aces/Loris/docs/wiki/99_Developers/Developers_Guide.md

     Or
     cp .githooks/pre-push .git/hooks/pre-push

-in the LORIS directory, to configure the project.
+in the LORIS directory to configure the project.
 Make sure `.git/hooks/pre-push` is executable.

 **Notes:** Hooks can be skipped with the flag `--no-verify: git push fork --no-verify`.
 Setting up an ssh key can also be useful to avoid the headache of entering your user/pass on each push.

 See also: [How to win the love of Travis](https://docs.google.com/presentation/d/1FDYOiyv-2m_nf2JIhJs8YjUCoHjELNyMNrHuqErD6O0/edit#slide=id.p).
-(2019 presentation by John Saigle) Read this on a rainy day when you’re trying to optimize your PRs and coding.
+(2019 presentation by John Saigle).

 ## 2. Rebasing
 Rebasing is used when there are conflicts between your branch and the branch your PR is based off of (alternative to merging).